How To Do Less Laundry

 Eliminate smoke odors by hanging clothes over a bathtub.
 Add 2 cups of white vinegar to the tub, then fill with very hot water.
 The vinegar steam will rise and neutralize the smoke smell.
 The vinegar scent disappears as the steam dries.

 Eliminate wrinkles by hanging clothes in the bathroom while you shower, or spraying with a commercial wrinkle releaser.
 A quick ironing (even with your hair iron!) works, too.

-Adopting these tips for how to do less laundry won’t just save money on utilities — your clothes will last longer, too, since they won’t go through the rough washing/drying cycle as often.
-Plus, you’ll have more free time in your day, maybe even enough to do a few one minute chores!
+Adopting these tips for how to do less laundry won’t just save money on utilities, your clothes will last longer, too, since they won’t go through the rough washing/drying cycle as often.
+Who knew doing less laundry could be good for you?